The positive orthogonal Grassmannian: Introduction

-Let $\omega(x,y) = x_1y_1 + x_2 y_2 - x_3 y_3 - x_4 y_4$.
+\item Let $\omega(x,y) = x_1y_1 + x_2 y_2 - x_3 y_3 - x_4 y_4$.
 The variety $\OGr(2,4)^{\omega}$ has real points, for example the rowspan of the matrix:

 However, the semialgebraic set $\OGr_+^{\omega}(2,4)$ is zero-dimensional.
 To see why, if $V$ is a point in $\OGr^{\omega}_+(2,4)$ then the first Pl\"ucker coordinate $p_{12}$ of $V$ does not vanish, otherwise $V$ would contain a non-zero vector of the form $(0,0,a,b)$ and such a vector cannot be orthogonal to itself.
-Now since $p_{12} \neq 0$, the space $V$ is then the row span of some matrix of the form \eqref{eq:matrixTheta} and one can check that the only such matrix with nonnegative minors is the matrix $M({\pi/2})$. \end{example}
+Now since $p_{12} \neq 0$, the space $V$ is then the row span of some matrix of the form \eqref{eq:matrixTheta} and one can check that the only such matrix with nonnegative minors is the matrix $M({\pi/2})$. \end{enumerate} \end{example}

 This article is organized as follows.
 In Section \ref{sec:2} we collect some facts on the geometry of the orthogonal Grassmannian $\OGr^{\omega}(k,n)$.
-In particular we exhibit a set of equations that cut out $\OGr(k,n)$ in $\PP(\wedge^k \CC^n)$, a Gr\"obner basis for the quadratic ideal they generate, and discuss the effect of different choices for the quadratic form $\omega$.
-In Section \ref{sec3} we investigate $\OGr_+^{\omega_0}(1,n)$ with respect to the alternating form \eqref{eq:altForm}, and show that it is a positive geometry.
+In particular we determine the ideal of quadrics that cut out $\OGr(k,n)$ in $\PP(\wedge^k \CC^n)$, and determine a Gr\"obner basis for this ideal.
+In Section \ref{sec3} we investigate $\OGr_+^{\omega_0}(1,n)$ with respect to the alternating form \eqref{eq:altForm}.
+Namely, we describe its face structure and show that it is a positive geometry.
 Section \ref{sec4} is devoted to $\OGr^{\omega_0}_+(k,2k+1)$.
+In this section we show that $\OGr^{\omega_0}_+(k,2k+1)$ is isomorphic to $\OGr^{\omega_0}_+(k+1,2k+2)$ and we relate the face structure of $\OGr^{\omega_0}_+(k,2k+1)$ to matchings on $[2k+2]$.
 In Section \ref{sec5} we initiate the study of $\OGr^{\omega_0}_+(k,n)$ starting with the case $k=2$.
-Already in this specific case, we show that the positroid decomposition is no longer sufficient to induce a cell decomposition of $\OGr_+^{\omega_0}(2,n)$ and pose questions for future work.
+Already in this specific case, we show that the positroid cell decomposition of $\Gr_+(2,n)$ is no longer sufficient to induce a CW cell decomposition of $\OGr_+^{\omega_0}(2,n)$.